 Effective communication extends beyond well-written reports and into verbal communication.
 Internal auditors need to maintain an ongoing and two-way (i.e., talking and listening) dialogue, both formally and informally, with the rest of the enterprise.

 Intense collaboration can be required among auditors with different areas of technical expertise.
 Key attributes include the ability to influence, lead and empathize, supported by sharp business acumen.
+Teamwork and team building has its challenges, but they can be addressed.

 Changing demographics and the accelerating pace of globalization require internal audit functions to influence and consult with a variety of ethnicities, nationalities, ages, cultures and subcultures.